-Is your amount too low to spend?
+Is your balance too low to spend?

-All Bitcoin transactions include by default a network transaction fee, which must be included to ensure a miner picks up your transaction and includes it in a block.
+All Bitcoin transactions include by default a network transaction fee which must be included to ensure a miner picks up your transaction and includes it in a block.

-The amount of this fee depends on the size of the transaction as determined by number of inputs and outputs, not the amount of money being sent.
-To send all the funds in your wallet, with fee already calculated, just tap on "Use all available funds".
+The amount of this fee depends on the size of the transaction as determined by a number of inputs and outputs, not the amount of money being sent.
+To send all the funds in your wallet, with the fee already calculated, just tap on "Use all available funds".

-If the amount stored in your wallet is lower than the transaction fee required to send it, you will not be able to send the funds until your wallet has enough balance to pay the required fees.
+If the amount stored in your wallet is lower than the transaction fee required to send it, you will not be able to send the funds until your wallet has enough of a balance to pay the required fees.
 (Note that even in this case, it may cost more in fees to send a small amount of BTC than the value of the transaction itself.)

 You can use this tool to calculate the recommended BTC network transaction fee at any given time.